2nafish117/godot-viewmodel-render-test/README.md

 POSITION.z = mix(POSITION.z, 0, 0.99);
 ```

-See `/Assets/Viewmodel.gdshader` for the shader code
+See `/Assets/Viewmodel.gdshader` for the complete shader code.

 ## How it works